 - Neurons are the basic working units of the central nervous system, especially of the brain.

-- Motor neurons are those neurons whose cell bodies are found in the motor cortex, brainstem, or in the spinal cord.
+- Motor neurons are those neurons whose cell bodies are found in the motor cortex, brainstem, or spinal cord.
 While their axons are extending to the spinal cord or outside of the spinal cord to control effectors.
 These neurons convey signals from the central nervous system to the effector organs (muscles and glands).

 - Sensory neurons are those neurons whose cell bodies are found in the dorsal ganglia region of the spinal cord.
 They modify specific types of stimuli into action potentials through their receptors (a process known as sensory transduction).
 The action potentials are then transmitted from the peripheral nervous system (PNS) to the central nervous system (CNS).